spidernet-io/spiderpool/docs/usage/install/underlay/get-started-ovs.md

         ovs_version: "2.17.3"
     ```

-## Install Spiderpool

-1. Install Spiderpool

-    ```bash
-    helm repo add spiderpool https://spidernet-io.github.io/spiderpool
-    helm repo update spiderpool
-    helm install spiderpool spiderpool/spiderpool --namespace kube-system --set multus.multusCNI.defaultCniCRName="ovs-conf" --set plugins.installOvsCNI=true
-    ```

-    > If Ovs-cni is not installed in your cluster, you can specify the Helm parameter `--set plugins.installOvsCNI=true` to install Macvlan in your cluster.
-    >
-    > If you are mainland user who is not available to access ghcr.io，You can specify the parameter `-set global.imageRegistryOverride=ghcr.m.daocloud.io` to avoid image pulling failures for Spiderpool.
-    >
-    > Specify the Multus clusterNetwork of the cluster through `multus.multusCNI.defaultCniCRName`, clusterNetwork is a specific field of the Multus plugin, which is used to specify the default network interface of the Pod.

-2. Create a SpiderIPPool instance.
+3. Create a SpiderIPPool instance.

-    The Pod will obtain an IP address from the IPPool for underlying network communication, so the subnet of the IPPool needs to correspond to the underlying subnet being accessed.
+    The Pod will obtain an IP address from the IP pool for underlying network communication, so the subnet of the IP pool needs to correspond to the underlying subnet being accessed.

     Here is an example of creating a SpiderSubnet instance: